 "Maybe not.
 But neither will all the good you've done.
 Let it go, Scully.
 It's over."

-He moved up next to her, wrapped his arms around her, rocking just a little.
-He pulled her tightly against him, kissed her cheek very gently, and whispered so softly she barely heard it, "even if it takes a hundred years."
+He moved up next to her, and wrapped his arms around her, rocking just a little.
+He kissed her cheek very gently, and whispered so softly she barely heard it, "Even if it takes a hundred years."